Australian Jobs 2021

 Sales Workers sell goods, services and property, and provide sales support.
-A large share of these workers are employed in Retail Trade (60%).
+A large share of these workers is employed in Retail Trade (62%).

 Top employing occupations

-These are often people’s first jobs and seven day a week trading hours for many retail stores creates part-time employment opportunities for students (57% of jobs are part-time).
+These jobs are often people’s first employment and the seven day a week trading hours of many retail stores create part-time employment opportunities for students (58% of jobs are part-time).

 Jobs are often advertised through informal methods, while some vacancies are filled through applicants approaching employers for work.
-Research by the NSC indicates that around 33% of employers advertise by word of mouth, 14% use social media and 12% are approached directly by a job seeker.
+Research by the National Skills Commission (NSC) indicates that for employers recruiting Sales Workers around 28% advertise by word-of-mouth, 16% use social media and 12% are approached directly by a job seeker.

-Sources: ABS, Australian and New Zealand Standard Classification of Occupations; ABS, Characteristics of Employment; ABS, Education and Work; ABS, Labour Force (seasonally adjusted and annual averages of original data); National Skills Commission, Employers' Recruitment Insights.
+Sources: ABS, Australian and New Zealand Standard Classification of Occupations; ABS, Characteristics of Employment; ABS, Education and Work; ABS, Labour Force (seasonally adjusted and annual averages of original data); National Skills Commission, Employers’ Insights on the Australian Labour Market: 2020 Data Report; National Skills Commission, Skills Priority List, 2021.